oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 the response body MUST be empty.

-As defined in [**\[RFC7231\]**](#HTTPSemantic), a [Data Modification Request](#sec_DataModification) that responds with `204 No Content`[[ MAY ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}include an `ETag` header with a value reflecting the result of the data modification if and only if the client can reasonably "know" the new representation of the resource without actually receiving it.
+As defined in [**\[RFC7231\]**](#HTTPSemantic), a [Data Modification Request](#sec_DataModification) that responds with `204 No Content MAY `include an `ETag` header with a value reflecting the result of the data modification if and only if the client can reasonably "know" the new representation of the resource without actually receiving it.
 For a `PUT` request this means that the response body of a corresponding `200 OK` or `201 Created` response would have been identical to the request body, i.e. no server-side modification of values sent in the request body, no server-calculated values etc. For a `PATCH` request this means that the response body of a corresponding `200 OK` or `201 Created` response would have consisted of all values sent in the request body, plus (for values not sent in the request body) server-side values corresponding to the `ETag` value sent in the `If-Match` header of the `PATCH` request, i.e. the previous values "known" to the client.

 ### ##subsubsec Response Code `3xx Redirection`